 Due to the random assignment of care managers to combinations of component options, the relative effect of Option a versus Option b for any intervention component can be estimated by simply comparing the mean outcomes for care managers assigned to a to the mean for those assigned to b.
 If no difference in outcomes is found between routine and enhanced care options for a given component, this finding is still very meaningful if the study has adequate statistical power.
-If intervention components were implemented as intended, a finding of "no difference" in outcomes for members who were assigned to receive Option a versus Option b indicates that the more intensive component did not show an improvement in outcomes over the less intensive component.
+If intervention components were implemented as intended, a finding of "no difference" in outcomes for members who were assigned to receive Option a versus Option b indicates that the more intensive component.
 A finding of "no difference" is an important one because it indicates that it may not be fruitful to adopt a more expensive option.
-However, a finding of no difference in outcomes between routine and enhanced care options might also happen if: (1) the routine care option was not sufficiently different from the enhanced care option specified by design at the outset of the study; and/or (2) the routine care option was not different from the enhanced care option as implemented.
+However, a finding of no difference in outcomes between routine and enhanced care options might also happen if: (1) the routine care option was not sufficiently different from the enhanced care option so the study; and/or (2) the routine care option was not different from the enhanced care option as implemented.